MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

      ![Prepare](./media/contoso-migration-tfs-vsts/prep1.png)

     The prepare step does the following:
-    - Scans the collection to find a list of all users and populates the identify map log (**identitymaplog.CSV**).
+    - Scans the collection to find a list of all users and populates the identify map log (`identitymaplog.csv`).
     - Prepares the connection to Azure Active Directory to find a match for each identity.
     - Contoso has already deployed Azure AD and synchronized it using Azure AD Connect, so prepare should be able to find the matching identities and mark them as active.